StewartLynch/TextField-Replacement/README.md

 ![TextInputView](Images/TextInputView.gif)

-In his excellent YouTube tutorial series on **Building SwiftUI Components**, Peter Friese (@PeterFriese) demonstrated how to create a custom TextField with floating label text.
+In his excellent YouTube tutorial series on **Building SwiftUI Components**, Peter Friese (@peterfriese on Twitter) demonstrated how to create a custom TextField with floating label text.

 See video at https://youtu.be/Sg0rfYL3utI